 In stylistic use, visual representation of figurative thought performs an essential semantic and stylistic function: it enhances and interprets the image, bringing the literal meaning to the fore; it enables us to make human thought visible, creating a visual effect.
 The visual mode of perception provides food for thought or, as Arnheim puts it, it forms visual thinking ([1969] 1997).
+In multimodal discourse the visual expression is closely tied to the verbal, creating coherence and cohesion of figurative meaning and providing sustainability of figurative thought.
 Comprehension and interpretation of discourse relies on the tie between the visual and the verbal.
-The visual expression goes together with the verbal, creating cohesion of figurative meaning and providing sustainability of figurative thought.
+The metaphorical image is extended, involving several stylistic patterns, which is clearly incompatible with the prescriptive approach, pursued by "mixed metaphor" theorists.

-Thus, multimodal use is naturally "mixed".
+In short, in multimodal representation it is impossible to find metaphor in a "pure" shape or prescribe its use.
+It is only natural as we do not sort out stylistic patterns in our mind; they interact and intermingle in the process of meaning construction.
+Hence, multimodal use is naturally "mixed".
 It is a perfect "mix".
-It is impossible to find metaphor in a "pure" shape in multimodal use.
-It is only natural as we do not sort out stylistic patterns in our mind; they interact and intermingle in the process of meaning construction, reflecting the flow of figurative thought whose development in discourse does not obey the rules of formal logic: to keep everything separate, clear and precise.
+The flow of figurative thought in discourse does not comply with the strict rules of formal logic and prescriptive linguistics: to keep everything separate, clear and precise.

-The case study reveals that multimodal discourse is a verbal and visual representation of figurative meaning with the aim of creating a coherent and cohesive narrative; it is a "mini-narrative" (Forceville and Urios-Aparisi 2009:11) in which the image is evoked pictorially, and cohesion of figurative meaning is retained in the web of discourse.
-Visual representation is a means of sustaining a figurative thought.
+Thus, multimodal discourse is a verbal and visual representation of figurative use with the aim of creating a coherent and cohesive narrative.
+The image is evoked pictorially and cohesion of figurative meaning is retained in the web of discourse.
+Actual use shows that visual representation is a means of sustaining a figurative thought.
+My conclusion is that metaphor not only exists in thought and language; metaphor also exists in visual representation and its perception.

-"Mixed" metaphors
+7. "Mixed" metaphors

-It is believed that the issue of "mixed" metaphors has emerged over recent decades.
-However, it has existed in traditional stylistics for a long time.34 In cognitive linguistics it came to the fore with Lakoff and Johnson's division of metaphors into "permissible mixed metaphors" and "impermissible mixed metaphors" (Lakoff and Johnson [1980] 2003:95).
+The issue of "mixed" metaphors has emerged over recent decades.
+In cognitive linguistics it came to the fore with Lakoff and Johnson's division of metaphors into "permissible mixed metaphors" and "impermissible mixed metaphors" (Lakoff and Johnson [1980] 2003: 95).
 The immediate question that arises is, "What is permissible and what is impermissible in natural language use?"
 Lakoff and Johnson's theoretical framework is as follows.
 Two metaphors that are used in close proximity (in one sentence) are permissible if they come from the same conceptual domain.
 However, if the two metaphors belong to different conceptual domains, they are impermissible, e.g., "The content of the argument proceeds as follows" (ibid.).